 The diodes are schottky small-signal types like the 1N5711.

 If you add a larger capacitor across the output for more filtering, use a low leakage type.
 Make it a tantalum, if it's an electrolytic.
+For the newer version directly above, simply increase the 4 uF - don't add capacitance across the output.

 The SCL4416 may prove hard to find, but I have a tube of them, so send me an email.
 The same applies to the other parts; I tend to use parts I have in quantity, when possible.
+Or just switch to the second circuit using the more common 74HC390 and CD4051,2 or 3.

 Here's an M 3.0 flare captured on 10/16/2010: